 For example, this annual report template uses colors to represent each social media channel.
 The colors reflect the brand colors of each social media channel, making the meaning easily recognizable for readers:

-11. Play around with unusual page layouts
+11. Try using unusual page layouts

 If one of the pillars of your business is creativity, reflect that in your annual report design.
 Play around with unusual page layouts and surprising design elements.